OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-storm-develop-csharp-visual-studio-topology.md

         // Declare Input and Output schemas
         Dictionary<string, List<Type>> inputSchema = new Dictionary<string, List<Type>>();
-        // Input contains a tuple with a string field (hello sentence) inputSchema.Add("default", new List<Type>() { typeof(string) });
+        // Input contains a tuple with a string field (the sentence) inputSchema.Add("default", new List<Type>() { typeof(string) });
         Dictionary<string, List<Type>> outputSchema = new Dictionary<string, List<Type>>();
-        // Outbound contains a tuple with a string field (hello word) outputSchema.Add("default", new List<Type>() { typeof(string) });
+        // Outbound contains a tuple with a string field (the word) outputSchema.Add("default", new List<Type>() { typeof(string) });
         this.ctx.DeclareComponentSchema(new ComponentStreamSchema(inputSchema, outputSchema));
     }

-    // Get a new instance of hello bolt public static Splitter Get(Context ctx, Dictionary<string, Object> parms) {
+    // Get a new instance of the bolt public static Splitter Get(Context ctx, Dictionary<string, Object> parms) {
         return new Splitter(ctx);